LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Introduction

-Answering such questions requires systematic analysis of political discourse across long time spans, traditionally relying on manual textual analysis and qualitative interpretation, which remain powerful tools \citep{randour2020twenty}.
-However, such methods are labor-intensive \citep{bhattacherjee2012social} and thus often restricted to selective subsets of data, which risks sampling bias and leaves large corpora underutilized \citep{babalola2021current}.
-Computational social science (CSS) emerged to address the scale and complexity of modern data, yet it often struggles with theoretical alignment and interpretive depth \citep{lazer2024future}.
-Large language models (LLMs) promise to bridge this gap by enabling automated, in-depth analysis of large-scale text.
-While LLMs have shown strong performance on tasks like ideological stance detection \citep{ziems2024can}, it remains an open question whether they can handle more complex, theory-driven sociopolitical annotation tasks.
-We provide a partial answer: \emph{If accompanied by substantial validation and careful interpretation, LLMs can approximate the performance of trained human annotators and generate annotations that help quantify large-scale trends of complex constructs.} In particular, we apply LLMs to annotate solidarity and anti-solidarity towards women and migrants in German parliamentary speeches, compare LLM annotations to thousands of human reference annotations, and interpret the (anti-)solidarity trends between 1949-1969 and 2009-2025 in light of German political history.
+Answering such questions requires systematic analysis of political discourse across long time spans \ak{to assess continuity and change in migration discourse.} Such analysis has traditionally relied on manual textual analysis and qualitative interpretation \citep{randour2020twenty}.
+However, such methods are labor-intensive \citep{bhattacherjee2012social} and, hence, often restricted to selective subsets of data, which risks sampling bias and leaves large corpora underutilized \citep{babalola2021current}.
+Computational social science (CSS) emerged partly in response to the scale and complexity of modern data, which exceed the analytic reach of traditional approaches \citep{Lazer2009}.
+More recently, large language models (LLMs) have been introduced into CSS as a means of scaling annotation and automating parts of the research workflow \citep{pavlovic2024effectiveness}.
+At the same time, their use raises several methodological challenges. (i) Although LLMs show strong performance on tasks such as ideological stance detection \citep{ziems2024can}, it remains unclear whether they can perform more complex, theory-driven sociopolitical annotation tasks. (ii) Even when LLMs appear to perform well, recent work questions whether their outputs can support valid downstream inference or serve as ground-truth labels, given their sensitivity to model choice, prompt design, and configuration, as well as their potential to introduce systematic bias \citep{baumann2025large, gligoric2025unconfident, krsteski2025valid, egami2023using}. (iii) These concerns connect to ongoing debate in CSS emphasizing that computational methods and digital data must be tightly integrated with social scientific theory, concepts, and theoretically meaningful research questions \citep{lazer2024future, jungherr2017empiricist, theocharis2021computational, soemer2025social}.